pablojimeno/code-rails/chapter_9_rails_resource_generator,_omniauth/green_comments.md

 Now run your specs, and work through the failing/erroring tests.
 You'll likely need to do these things:

+- Establish the proper relationship between a Comment and an Article (be sure to get it right in both directions).

 - Code up a comment form, embedded in the article `show` view.

 - Code up a `create` action in the `CommmentsController`.